owenmerry/owenmerry/README.md

 - 👋 Hi, I’m @owenmerry
 - 👀 I’m interested in ...
 Front-end
 - 🌱 I’m currently learning ...
-Nest
+NestJs and Remix
 - 💞️ I’m looking to collaborate on ... fun mini apps
 - 📫 How to reach me ... my email